 Although car insurance is required by law across the nation, many people still drive without it.
 For this reason, West Virginia requires drivers to possess uninsured motorist coverage included in their car insurance policy.
 In the event you are injured in an accident at the hands of an uninsured driver, this coverage protects you and allows you to make a claim against your own insurance company, up to their specified limits.

 Driving without car insurance is not only illegal, but harmful to yourself if you sustain injuries in an accident that wasn’t your fault.
 Some states abide by a “No Pay, No Play” rule, that limits compensation for drivers that were uninsured at the time of an accident, even if it wasn’t their fault.
-The logic behind this rule is that if you’ve been the victim of an accident, but don’t have auto insurance that could provide compensation to another person if you injured them in an accident, then you shouldn’t be able to receive benefits from anyone else’s insurance policy, either.
+The logic behind this rule is that if you’re suffering from the aftermath of an accident, but don’t have auto insurance that could provide compensation to another person if you injured them in an accident, then you shouldn’t be able to receive benefits from anyone else’s insurance policy, either.
 Below are a list of states that implement the “No Pay, No Play” rule:

 - New Jersey